Does Employers’ Liability Insurance Cover Contractors?

 Employers’ liability insurance is likely to cover the worker when the employer:

-- Deducts National Insurance and income tax from the person’s pay
+- Deducts National Insurance and income tax from their pay

-- Has the right to control where and when the person works and how they do it
+- Has the right to control where and when they work and how they do it

 - Has a right to any profit the worker makes (even if this is then shared with them through commission, shares in the company or performance pay)